SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Changelog ==

+= v2.6.3 =
+* Administrator and editors will not be blocked by Multipass anymore.
+* Improve the diagnostic feature to send informations about the website's header.

 = v2.6.2 =
-* Added an option to filter all articles at once.
+* Add an option to filter all articles at once.

 = v2.6.1 =
-* Improved database and scheduled task management
+* Improve database and scheduled task management.

 = v2.6.0 =
-* Introduced diagnostic feature.
+* Introduce diagnostic feature.

 = v2.5.2 =
 * Add dynamic popup option.